uw-echospace/ubna-field/protocol/04_detection.md

 ## Viewing a Sound File

-1. Open up a sound file on RavenPro by going to File->"Open Sound Files..." in the main menu.
+1. Open up a sound file on RavenPro by going to File>"Open Sound Files..." in the main menu.
 2. Browse for the sound file you want to view using the "Look In:" menu bar.
 3. Select the desired sound file you want to view and hit ENTER.
 4. You will be taken to a "Configure New Sound" window.